 Jerusalem in 70 CE.
 We know, for example, that the cantata by Abraham de Caçeres, Le-El Elim, was performed for Simchat Torah in 1738 with Caçeres himself at the harpsichord, as indicated on the surviving manuscript for Le-El Elim.
 With respect to transliterations, all the pieces' titles are derived from the Portuguese-inflected transliterations found in their manuscripts.
 The text transliterations in the musical examples featuring Caçeres's Le-El Elim and the anonymous Col anesama are borrowed from Israel Adler's editions, which use his system of modern Hebrew transliteration (see Abraham de Caçeres, Le-El Elim, ed.
 Israel Adler [Tel Aviv: Israeli Music Publications Limited, 1974] and Anonymous, Kol HaNeshamah, ed.
-Israel Adler [Tel Aviv: Israeli Music Publications are transcribed from the manuscripts.
+Israel Adler [Tel Aviv: Israeli Music Publications Limited, 1968]).
+In all other musical examples, transliterations are transcribed from the manuscripts.